 At least once per week.

 Results available in 7–10 days.

-Quantitative real-time polymerase chain reaction (qPCR)-Roche COBAS® Ampliprep/COBAS® TaqMan® HBV Test, v2.0 (FDA Approved).
+Quantitative real-time polymerase chain reaction (qPCR)-Roche COBAS® 6800 HBV Test (FDA Approved).

 - The test is intended for use as an aid in the management of patients with chronic HBV DNA levels at baseline and during treatment to aid in assessing response to treatment.
 The results from this test must be interpreted within the context of all relevant clinical and laboratory findings.
 This test is not intended for use as a screening test for blood or blood products for the presence of HBV or as a diagnostic test to confirm the presence of HBV infection.

-- The lower limit of reporting in this assay is less than 20 IU/mL.
-A result reported as less than 20 IU/mL does not rule out the presence of HBV DNA concentrations below the level of detection of the assay.
-Improper specimen handling may cause HBV DNA degradation, leading to spuriously lowered viral load values.
+- The lower limit of reporting in this assay is less than 10 IU/mL.
+A result reported as “detected” less than 10 IU/mL indicates the presence of HBV DNA concentrations below the level of quantitation of the assay.